[Image above] Plastic straws cannot be recycled to make new straws—but there are other ways to reuse them. Credit: Chemist 4 U, Flickr (CC BY 2.0)

 Extrusion molding is a widely used manufacturing process for polymeric materials.
 In this method, molten plastic is forced through a shaped orifice to form a tube-like or rod-like continuous piece.

-While this method works well for creating new objects, however, it can be hard on the plastic.
+Though this method works well for creating new objects, it can be hard on the plastic.

 “The exposure of polymers to an oxidative atmosphere at high temperature and shear rate levels introduces chemically aggressive species (such as free-radicals and carboxylic side groups) that reduces their average molecular length and mass,” researchers write in a recent paper.